 OnAir Radio is our fully integrated radio automation software system for radio stations of all sizes.
-OnAir Radio contains everything you need to run your radio station: a play-out, a music scheduler, multiple carts, a jingle machine, a audio logger , a music library, a cross-over editor and integrated RDS.
-OnAir Radio can be used to handle multiple stations and to broadcast localized commercials to different regions.
+OnAir Radio contains everything you need to run your radio station: a player, a music scheduler, multiple carts, a jingle machine, a audio logger , a music library, a mix editor and integrated RDS.
+OnAir Radio handles multiple stations and is able to broadcast localized commercials to different regions.

 Highlights of OnAir Radio

 - Reliable: Our radio automation software is extremely stable.
 It is built for Windows 10 and is natively 64 bit.
 Automated nightly backups and an email system which warns you in case of troubles.

 - User friendly: Our software has a logical and clear interface which makes it easy to learn and to operate.